 Long-bodied Cellar Spider (Pholcus phalangioides)

-Detailing the identifying qualities of the Long-bodied Cellar Spider, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Long-bodied Cellar Spider.

 Updated: 1/23/2014; Authored By Staff Writer; Content ©www.InsectIdentification.org